abilandz/PH8124/Lecture_5/Lecture_5.md

   ;;
 esac
 ```
-In this way, with the **case-in-esac** conditiona; statement (additionally embedded in the **for** loop for instance) you can in the simplest way change the default behavior of your script or function, depending on which flags (options) user has supplied.
+In this way, with the **case-in-esac** conditional; statement (additionally embedded in the **for** loop for instance) you can in the simplest way change the default behaviour of your script or function, depending on which flags (options) user has supplied.
 For more elaborate cases to parse command line arguments in such context, see **Bash** built-in command **getopts**.

 Multiple statements can be grouped with ```|``` (OR), schematically:
 ```bash